slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'You have only so much energy and so much time.
 Every moment wasted on the affairs of others subtracts from your strength.'*

 > *'At the core of every man is the desire to be free yet ironically men often confine themselves to a cage.'*
+Optimizing happiness on a personal level vs. succumbing to what society says will make you happy.

+> *'Freedom is not giving a f*ck.' -- Dorian Yates*

 HINT:

 > *'If I loved myself at a level 10 of 10, would i do this?'*

 <!--
-Optimizing happiness on a personal level vs. succumbing to what society says will make you happy.

-> *'Freedom is not giving a f*ck.' -- Dorian Yates*

-3. Take Care of Yourself First
-Take care of your emotions, spend time with people you love, pursue your hobbies and passions, and be grateful for what you have in your life.
-Take care of yourself and the money, love, and prosperity will follow.
+You cannot give what you do not have, and the first step to truly serving others is to serve yourself.
+Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
+Then, and only then, will you be fully equipped and able to serve others to your fullest capacity.

 look for 100% financial freedom

 The freedom to express oneself fully.

--Commit to yourself: it starts by learning to value yourself and the commitments that you are making.

-set boundaries
 Practice doing without things you think you need.

-3. You Have to Make the Definite Decision to Succeed The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.
+3. You have to make the definite decision to succeed.
+The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.

-You Need to Stand Up for Yourself
-Never be afraid to stand up for yourself, your friends, or your values, because at the end of the day it is better to live a short life where you face your fears

-What is more selfless?
--Making sure that you are taken care of so that you can take care of others?
--Or focusing all of your energy on others until you are burnt out, angry, and depressed?

-Codependent No More: How to Stop Controlling Others and Start Caring for Yourself -->
+-->

 > *'A man is free at the instant he wants to be.' -- Voltaire*